 Rough Order of Magnitude (ROM) Estimate vs Definitive Estimate is the 21st post in our PMP Concepts Learning Series

-Rough Order of Magnitude (ROM) Estimate versus Definitive Estimate
+Rough Order of Magnitude (ROM) Estimate vs Definitive Estimate

 Depending on the organizational structure in which you’re managing projects and the type of project you are working on, you may use different approaches to estimating.
 Two common estimating types are ROM estimates and definitive estimates.